soumyajeetsengupta/soumyajeetsengupta.github.io/README.md

 # Hello, fellow developers! 👋

-My name is Soumyajeet, and I am on a journey to become a proficient MERN stack web developer.
+My name is Soumyajeet, and I am on a journey to become a proficient MEAN stack web developer.

 ## About Me
 - 💻 I'm currently learning the MERN stack (MongoDB, Express.js, React, Node.js).